 Arriving to the island by ferry across lake Nicaragua you see the two amazing volcanoes that form the island rising in front of you, it really is quite a special moment.

-You can buy delicious Tona beer on the ferry itself which makes the journey that little bit more special.
-I was enjoyed that as we crossed the lake!
+You can buy delicious, local Tona beer on the ferry itself which makes the journey that little bit more special.
+I definitely enjoyed that as we crossed the lake!

 While staying on the island we were staying with local families as part of the Puesta del Sol Homestays and arrived to the communal area.
 This was covered in hammocks with a gorgeous view over the water, essentially total paradise.
 Watching the sunset in this perfect place, I knew I was in love.